KonZee/LCTest/README.md

 - Some other UX-improvments like disabling inactive buttons.

 ### What isn't done
-- Vuex and Vue router exist as legacy of boilerplate.
-Router has only one path to index and it's working correct.
-And I have no idea how to use Vuex there.
+- Vuex exist as legacy of boilerplate and I have no idea how to use Vuex there.
 - In some cases on mobile one image too high for screen.
 Without specification I have some ideas how to fix it, but usually it must be decision of product designer/UX.
 Btw, you can look at sticky header in this moment.
 - Some UX can be better, but it's not about UX.